jonathan-macke/k8s-resources/training/02-concepts/04-gitops/README.md

 Two major solutions to implement GitOps on k8s:
 * Flux CD: see section about FluxCD
 * Argo CD: not covered by this training

+# Configuration Management

+In addition to GitOps tools, other tools are used to produce the k8s manifests (eg. Deployment, Service, Ingress etc...)

+The most common are:
+* **kustomize**: see the section kustomize for detail
+* **helm**: not covered.
+Use JSON templating.
+More advanced tool than kustomize